gpufit/Gpufit/docs/customization.rst

 the functions which calculate the estimator function values, and its gradient and hessian values.
 Also, a new estimator ID must be defined.
 Detailed step by step instructions for adding an additional estimator is given below.

-1. Define an additional estimator ID in constants.h_
+1. Define an additional estimator ID in constants.h_ When using the language bindings, the estimator ID must be added also for Python (in gpufit.py), Matlab (in EstimatorID.m), Java (in Estimator.java).
 2. Implement three functions within a newly created .cuh file in the folder Gpufit/Gpufit/estimators calculating :math:`\chi^2` values and its gradient and hessian according to the following template.